whubaichuan/NavVis_TakePicture_Switch/README.md

 ## Whats does the project include?
 In the directory src, we have:
 - code_for_msp430

 The code for msp430 is to launch the instructions.
 The instructions are sended to the Our PCB.
 - project_for_PCB

-The source file about the design for Our PCB.
+The source file about the design for our PCB.
+> More information about our PCB can be seen [here](https://zhuanlan.zhihu.com/p/48099219).